-Pain and trauma can shape the relationship we have with our minds, bodies and hearts.
+Chronic pain and/or illness can shape the relationship we have with our minds, bodies and hearts.
 This course is for those seeking to change their relationship with a chronic struggle that they may perceive as an obstacle to living life fully.

 Through experiential exercises, meditations, group discussions, community-building and home practice, participants will learn to deepen their awareness of themselves as much more than the pain or illness.

-This 17-week course offers 9 bi-weekly classes where new content will be offered, and 8 bi-weekly practice sessions to integrate learning and cultivate community.
+This 18-week course offers 9 bi-weekly classes where new content will be offered, and 8 bi-weekly practice sessions to integrate learning and cultivate community.
 This course is designed for an extended length in order to help participants more fully integrate the teachings and practices into their lives.

 The course includes:

 Group dialogue and discussions aimed at community-building and working through challenges

 Daily home practice, including guided meditations and exercises to apply into your life

 Bi-weekly practice and discussion sessions to support integration of learning